bearbin/BlockLogger/docs/loggers.md

-X, Y and Z are the coords of the block broken or placed. player is the name of the player that did the breaking or placing. block _should_ be the id of the broken block (this isn't working yet).
+X, Y and Z are the coords of the block broken or placed. player is the name of the player that did the breaking or placing. block _should_ be the id of the broken block (this isn't working yet). meta _should_ be the meta of the broken block.

 ForceWrite()
 ------------